LAC - Laboratory of Atmospheric Chemistry

 The Laboratory of Atmospheric Chemistry (LAC), established 1 January 2000, is a laboratory of the Energy and Environment Research Division (ENE) at the Paul Scherrer Institute.

-Our laboratory comprises four interacting groups that operate a large variety of facilities and instruments in the lab and in the field.
+Our laboratory comprises three interacting groups that operate a large variety of facilities and instruments in the lab and in the field.

 Jay Slowik and Ru-Jin Huang win prestigious Schmauss award